-Appendix N: Professional Practice Case Study Evaluation Form
+Appendix R: Professional Practice Case Study Evaluation Form

 Scoring Criteria Standard Effective (1 point) Needs Development (0 points) Client Demographics 1.1 Demographics of the case are adequately described (e.g., age, type of class/school, grade, SES, disability, etc.).
 Demographic information does not include sufficient information.
 Consideration of Client Unique Characteristics 1.2 Assessment, intervention, and/or consultation practices consider unique individual characteristics.
 Needs Development - Assessment, intervention, and/or consultation practices do not consider unique individual characteristics Collaboration 1.3 Collaboration with relevant stakeholders (e.g., parents, teachers, and other professionals) is evident throughout the process.
 Decisions regarding problem identification and intervention are made without consultation with relevant stakeholders.
 Problem Solving Process 1.4 Steps of the problem-solving process are implemented coherently (i.e., sequential, goal directed, and flow logically based on evidence).
 The steps of the problem-solving process are not followed.
 Professional Writing 1.5 Professional practices of writing style, formatting, and graphing are present in the case study (i.e., clear succinct and well written text with clearly labeled graphs).
-Errors in writing convention, style, and graphing interfere with readability and interpretation of data.
 Protection of Client Privacy 1.6 Personal identifying information of the case study subject is redacted from the report.
 Personal identifying information is not redacted from the report.
 Problem Identification, 2.1 Information is gathered from multiple sources (e.g., Record review, Interview, Observation, and Testing [RIOT]).
 Data are not gathered from multiple sources.
 Problem Identification, 2.2 The problem is operationally defined in observable, measurable terms (i.e., the referral concern is restated as an observable, measurable dependent variable).
 The problem is not operationally defined. (e.g., it is reported as a categorical/ descriptive cause such as Autism, Depression, ADHD; or terms such as aggression, anxiety or hyperactivity).
-Problem Identification, 2.3 Expectations for the identified behavior are stated based upon an appropriate source for comparison (e.g., grade level standards, peer performance, normative data, etc.).
-Expected performance is not based on an appropriate source for comparison or is not included OR The difference between actual and expected levels of performance is not explicitly stated Problem Identification, 2.4 Adequate baseline data are graphed to depict the discrepancy between the case's performance relative to an appropriate comparison.
+Problem Identification, 2.3 Expectations for the identified behavior are stated based upon an appropriate source for comparison (e.g., grade level standards, peer performance, normative data, etc.). appropriate source for comparison or is not included OR The difference between actual Problem Adequate baseline data are graphed to Identification, 2.4 depict the discrepancy between the case's performance relative to an appropriate comparison.
 Baseline data are not graphed OR Baseline data include fewer than three data points OR Expected level of performance is not included in the graph (i.e., aimline or goal line).